nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/dfu_over_ble.rst

 For full list of samples and applications supported on :ref:`zephyr:thingy53_nrf5340`, see :ref:`thingy53_compatible_applications`.

 .. note::
-   If you are using the `nRF Connect Device Manager`_ mobile app to perform FOTA updates on :ref:`zephyr:thingy53_nrf5340`, your Bluetooth mesh device might not be visible in the list of available devices.
+   If you are using the `nRF Connect Device Manager`_ mobile app to perform FOTA updates on :ref:`zephyr:thingy53_nrf5340`, your Bluetooth Mesh device might not be visible in the list of available devices.

-Discovering Bluetooth mesh devices in nRF Connect Device Manager
+Discovering Bluetooth Mesh devices in nRF Connect Device Manager
 ****************************************************************

 To make sure your device is visible in the `nRF Connect Device Manager`_ mobile app, do one of the following: